 It can also help the family of a patient to be able put a name on their loved one’s condition.
 A proper genetic workup can identify a de novo mutations and our clinicians can help the family understand that the gene arose in the patient and was not “given” to them by either parent.

-Patients in the Neurodiversity clinic are currently being seen in PRI’s Walker Family Clinic and the UAMS North Street Clinic in Fayetteville.
-The PRI clinic is led by Jeff Clothier, M.D., and Kent McKelvey, M.D.
+Patients in the Neurodiversity Clinic are currently being seen in the Psychiatric Research Institute’s Walker Family Clinic and the UAMS Health North Street Clinic in Fayetteville.
+The Psychiatric Research Institute clinic is led by Jeff Clothier, M.D., and Kent McKelvey, M.D.
 The clinics serve primarily as a consultation service.
 Referrals to these clinics should be made to Tami Hula at TLHula@uams.edu and should include any available medical records.